 If there are identifiable projects, we would expect the publication scheme to cover at least the financial reports that indicate actual expenditure against original project budgets.
-The larger the project, the greater the detail that departments should make available.
-Similarly, where organised events are publicised, their cost should be made available through the scheme.
+The larger the project, the greater the detail that should be available.
+Similarly, where organised events are publicised, their cost should be available through the scheme.